o3de/o3de.org/content/docs/user-guide/assets/texture-settings/texture-assets.md

 Textures are processed images that are most commonly mapped to meshes as part of a material to create a surface appearance.
 With physically based rendering (PBR) and image based lighting (IBL), they can also provide specific rendering data such as the diffuse and specular components of a high dynamic range cubemap, or the metallic component of a surface.
 Textures can be used to create UI elements.
 Gradient textures can provide distribution and falloff areas for instanced assets such as vegetation.
 Heightmap textures can be used to generate 3D terrain.

-Although textures most often contain an image, they can provide a convenient method to get other data into O3DE.
+Although textures most often contain an image, they can provide a convenient method to get other data into **Open 3D Engine (O3DE)**.
 If you have data that can be represented in the color and alpha channels of an image, it can be processed as a texture.

 This topic provides information about the various texture source and product assets, and general guidelines for creating textures for O3DE.

 ## Source assets

-A texture source asset can be any of the image formats supported by O3DE.
+A _texture source asset_ can be any of the image formats supported by O3DE.
 Image formats provide varied support for color depths and channels, so it's important to use a format that satisfies the requirements of the texture's intended use.

 The following table lists the image formats supported by O3DE: